phalcon-orphanage/docs/pt/reference/namespaces.rst

 Using namespaces has some implications when loading the appropriate controller.
 To adjust the framework behavior to namespaces is necessary to perform one or all of the following tasks:

-Use an autoload strategy that takes into account the namespaces, for example with Phalcon\\Loader:
+Use an autoload strategy that takes into account the namespaces, for example with :doc:`Phalcon\\Loader <../api/Phalcon_Loader>`:

 .. code-block:: php